Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Introduction

-{\bf 1.6.} In conclusion we see that the, a priori simple, Brownian motion in the interval can be studied thanks to its links with the affine Lie algebra $A_1^{(1)}$.
-It is an example of integrable probability in the sense of Borodin and Petrov (\cite{boropetrov}).
-It would be interesting to study the higher rank case $A_n^{(1)}$ which occurs in the analysis of $n+1$ non colliding Brownian motions on a circle (see Hobson and Werner \cite{hobwern}).
+{\bf 1.6.} In conclusion we see that the conditioned Brownian motion in the interval, a priori simple, can be studied here thanks to its links with the infinite dimensional affine Lie algebra $A_1^{(1)}$.
+It is an example of integrable probability in the sense of Borodin and Petrov \cite{boropetrov}.
+It is interesting to remark that we use an approximation by processes which has no direct relation with group theoretic diffusions, since the dihedral group is not the Weyl group of a semi-simple Lie algebra (when $m \geq 7$).
+It would be interesting to study the higher rank case $A_n^{(1)}, n \geq 2,$ which occurs in the analysis of $n+1$ non colliding Brownian motions on a circle (see Hobson and Werner \cite{hobwern}) or of the eigenvalues of the Brownian motion on $SU(n+1)$.
 This requires new ideas.